davisRoman/git_dag/intro_to_the_dag.md

   feature
 ```

-- So the feature branch is still yet to be merged. got it.
+- So the feature branch is still yet to be merged.
+Got it.

 - So let's go ahead and merge the feature branch into master.
 Make sure that you're already in master!